JohnWSweeney/echoTool/README.md

 # echoTool

-A simple command line interface UDP echo server.
-Packets are echoed on a port specified by the user.
-Incoming packets' source IP address, source port, payload size (bytes), and payload message are displayed in the console.
+A Windows console UDP echo server app.
+Packets are echoed on the port(s) specified by the user.
+Incoming packets' source IP address, source port, payload size (bytes), and payload are displayed in the console.
+App supports multithreading, allowing echo function calls on multiple ports simultaneously.

-The app accepts three case-sensitive commands: start, stop, and exit.

-Enter *echo start port number* to start the echo server on the desired local port.
-For example,
+To start or stop a thread running the echo function, enter:
-> echo start 123
+> *echo start portNumber*

-Enter *echo stop* to stop the echo server.
+> *echo stop*

-Enter *exit* to close the app.
+To stop all active threads and exit the program, enter:
+> *exit*

+Commands are case-sensitive.

+### Motivation
+I needed a simple UDP diagnostic tool to troubleshoot an FPGA ethernet project.
+Acheiving that goal really leveled up my C++ skills, requiring me to learn classes, multithreading, basic networking, and more complex program stuctures.

+The udpSocket class (udp.h and udp.cpp) is a drop-in solution for anyone needing UDP functionality.

-Future updates:
+### Future Updates
-- Client mode
-- TCP support
+- See my ethernetTool project repository.

-## Download ##
+### Download ##
 [echoTool v1.0.0](https://github.com/JohnWSweeney/echoTool/releases/download/v1.0.0/echoTool.exe) [170 kB]